centuari-labs/front-end/README.md

 # Centuari Front-End

-Centuari is a revolutionary DeFi platform for lending & borrowing based on CLOB (Central Limit Order Book) system that connects lenders and borrowers.
+Centuari is a Central Limit Order Book (CLOB) powered lending platform that aims to bring the best of both Traditional Finance (TradFi) and decentralization technology.
+Our platform powers fixed-rate loans – delivering stable, predictable yields for both lenders and borrowers – and provide tailored and advanced financial solutions through our curator-managed vaults and uncollateralized lending products.

 ## Key Features